UFC 159

 UFC 159: Jones vs. Sonnen was a mixed martial arts event held on April 27, 2013, at the Prudential Center in Newark, New Jersey.

 Background

 Jimy Hettes was expected to face Steven Siler at the event; however, Hettes was forced out of the bout with an injury and replaced by Kurt Holobaugh.

 Joe Proctor was expected to face Al Iaquinta at the event.
 However, the bout was scrapped as both fighters sustained training injuries leading up to the fight.

-Johnny Bedford was expected to face Erik Perez at the event.
-However, Perez pulled out of the bout just days before the event citing an injury and was replaced by Bryan Caraway.
+Johnny Bedford was expected to face Erik Pérez at the event.
+However, Pérez pulled out of the bout just days before the event citing an injury and was replaced by Bryan Caraway.

 Welterweights Nick Catone and James Head were scheduled to face each other on this card.
 However, at the weigh ins Catone missed weight and the bout was subsequently pulled from the card the day of the show after Catone went to the hospital for dehydration.
 The bout was scrapped as a result.